RickStrahl/BlogPosts/2024-01/Sharing Tab Missing in Windows Folder Properties/SharingTabMissingInWindowsFolderProperties.md

 For unfathomable reasons, Windows 11 is actively discouraging the Sharing Tab on the Windows Explorer `Properties` Context Menu, where it used to sit by default.

+> The new sharing UI in Windows uses the `Give Access to` in the Explorer context menu.

 I'm talking about this tab when you select a drive or folder:

 ![Sharing Tab in Windows](SharingTabInWindows.png)